roke22/laravel-sanctum-vuejs3-vitejs-bootstrap/README.md

     1. Clone the project
     2. In root folder run "composer install"
     3. In "public-dev" folder run "npm install"
+    4. In "public-dev" folder run "npm run build" to copy all files so backend request works,
+        that request goes to laravel and not to vite server.
+Very important for 404 errors on
+        backend request.
-    4. In "public-dev" folder run "npm run dev" to start develpment server or "npm run build" to build the frontend in "public" folder
+    5. In "public-dev" folder run "npm run dev" to start develpment server or "npm run build" to build the frontend in "public" folder

 ## Views